 - The scholarship applicant has been admitted to the course or program for which he/she wishes an OKP scholarship.

 - The scholarship applicant has provided a government statement with the scholarship application if this is required by the local government (see the document government statement requirement).

 - The scholarship applicant demonstrates that the requested co-funding percentage is available to fund the study.

-Find a course or master’s Programme that is eligible for the scholarship.
-You can find the eligible courses in study Programme database www.studyfinder.nl, specifying in the search criteria: ‘OKP qualified: Yes’.
+- Find a course or master’s Program that is eligible for the scholarship.
+You can find the eligible courses in study Program database www.studyfinder.nl, specifying in the search criteria: ‘OKP qualified: Yes’.

 - the course content.

 - the scholarship application deadline (deadlines can differ per Dutch institution).

 - the online application form and the required application documents.

 - Prepare your application and the supporting documents